nibekasov/recSysSA/design.md

 > ## Terms and Explanations
 > - Iteration is all the work that is done before the next pilot is started
-> - BT - Business Requirements
+> - BR - Business Requirements
 > - EDA - Exploratory Data Analysis
 > - `Product Owner`, `Data Scientist` - the roles that populate the respective sections
 > - In this template, the `Data Scientist` role combines the competencies of the classic `Data Scientist` role with a focus on research and the `ML Engineer` & `ML Ops` roles with a focus on productization of models